Limpaso-l/Limpaso-l/README.md

 - 👋 Hi, I’m @Limpaso-l
-- 👀 I’m interested in software engineering
+- 👀 I’m a software developer
-- 🌱 I’m currently learning html, CSS and javascript
+- 🌱 I’m currently working on some projects.
 - 💞️ I’m looking to collaborate on web development & software engineering
 - 📫 How to reach me. on WhatsApp:+254757358237
 - 😄 Pronouns: ...He😊